 • Set aside to let cool.

-• Combine egg yolks, room temperature cream cheese, sour cream, salt, and Worcestershire sauce in a medium bowl and beat with a hand mixer until creamy.
+• Combine egg yolks, cream cheese, sour cream, and Worcestershire sauce in a medium bowl.
+Beat with a hand mixer until creamy.

-• Add onion mixture and cheese and stir to combine the dish.
+• Add onion mixture and cheese.
+Stir to combine the dish.

-• Pipe the yolk mixture into each egg white well.
+• Pipe (or spoon) the yolk mixture (a heaping tablespoon) into each egg white well.

 • Garnish with chives.